 3016 Applied Physics and Mathematics Building, Muir College

 The UC San Diego PhD program in linguistics offers rigorous training in multiple areas of theoretical linguistics, including syntax, semantics, phonetics, phonology, and morphology.
 The department is particularly strong in the study of interface areas, including syntax/semantics, phonetics/phonology, and phonology/syntax.
 Research conducted in a variety of theoretical frameworks is integrated into the graduate curriculum.
-Students receive a firm foundation in both formal and cognitive/functionalist approaches to syntax and semantics.
+Students receive a firm foundation in formal approaches to syntax and semantics.
 In phonology, basic training includes segmental and autosegmental phonology, constraint-based phonology, syllable theory, metrical theory, and theories of the phonology-morphology interface.
 The first two years of graduate study are devoted primarily to gaining a strong background in these core theoretical areas.

 This theoretical strength of the department is matched by strength in both language study and experimental science.
 The range of languages represented in faculty research encompasses American Sign Language (ASL), Caucasian, Chinese, Finno-Ugric, Germanic, Greek, Persian, Romance, Semitic, Slavic, and Uto-Aztecan.
 The departmental concern with the empirical facts of language is reflected in a field methods requirement for graduate students as well as in the graduate student language requirement (conversational ability in one language other than English and reading ability in one language other than English).
 The department has a tradition of working with native speakers of a wide variety of languages.
 The department’s language laboratory maintains a library of written and recorded materials permitting independent study of dozens of languages; it also includes computers for self-instruction in French, German, Italian, and Spanish.
 The Linguistics Language Program (LLP) provides basic foreign language instruction for the entire campus, and many linguistics graduate students are employed as TAs in the program.
 Aside from providing a source of funding, the LLP provides graduate students with valuable teaching experience.

 The department houses laboratories devoted to experimental studies of language with emphasis on phonetics, event related brain potentials (ERPs) computational linguistics, and signed languages.
-The focus of experimental research in the department is the mutual dependence between mechanisms of language processing and theories of phonology, and syntax.
+The focus of experimental research in the department is the mutual dependence between mechanisms of language processing and theories of phonology, syntax, and semantics.
 Linguistics graduate students may supplement their theoretical studies with experimental research; in addition to departmental laboratories, graduate students have access to experimental laboratories concerned with language issues in other departments.

 The department has a strong commitment to, and is an active and integral part of, the cognitive science and neuroscience communities at UC San Diego.
 Most linguistics faculty have joint appointments in the Department of Linguistics and the Cognitive Science Interdisciplinary PhD Program, and participate in the Department of Cognitive Science graduate core course in language (Cognitive Science 201D) as well as in the all-campus Interdisciplinary Program seminar (Cognitive Science 200) on a regular basis.
 Graduate students in the Department of Cognitive Science frequently participate in linguistics department graduate courses, and linguistics graduate students regularly attend courses in the cognitive science department on neuroscience, child language acquisition, aphasia, neural networks, and semantics and cognition.
 Linguistics graduate students are eligible to pursue a joint degree in cognitive science and linguistics within the Interdisciplinary Program.
 Areas of secondary specialization that are especially well represented in the cognitive science community at UC San Diego and related institutes include child development, connectionist modeling, distributed cognition, language disorders, neuroscience, philosophy, and psycholinguistics.